 Typically, your room agreement and accommodation fees will then be ended early subject to a four-week notice period of the date of your notification providing you have officially intermitted your studies or opted to take re-sits without attending via your Division.

 If you do not notify the Accommodation Office of your non-arrival, you will still be considered as in need of accommodation and will continue to be charged accommodation fees.

 Let us know!
 We're always adding new questions so just get in touch if you haven't found the answers you need here.

-Covid-19 queries: Try our Coronavirus FAQ pages for specific information including self-isolation.
+Covid-19 queries: Try Kent's Coronavirus information pages.